-At December 31, 2018, the Corporation had \$35.1 million of goodwill related to the acquisitions in 2015.
-At December 31, 2018, the Corporation had \$22.6 million of intangibles related to customer lists, brands, technical processes, and application software.
-Customer lists will be amortized over a 5 year period, technical processes will be amortized over a 15 year period, and application software over a 10 year period.
-Brands of \$9.1 million with indefinite useful lives assets are not subject to amortization.
+At December 31, 2019, the Corporation had \$34.1 million of goodwill related to acquisitions.
+At December 31, 2019, the Corporation had \$31.7 million of intangibles related to customer lists, brands, technical processes, and application software.
+Customer lists are amortized over a 5 year period, technical processes are amortized over a 15 year period, and application software over a 10 year period.
+Brands of \$9.0 million with indefinite useful lives assets are not subject to amortization.

-For more information in relation to the Intangible Properties, reference is made to Note 10 of the Corporation's consolidated financial statements for the year ended December 31, 2018 filed on SEDAR at www.sedar.com, which note is incorporated by reference into this Annual Information Form.
+For more information in relation to the Intangible Properties, reference is made to Note 10 of the Corporation's consolidated financial statements for the year ended December 31, 2019 filed on SEDAR at www.sedar.com, which note is incorporated by reference into this Annual Information Form.